weetmuts/beak/README.md

 `.beak/local` where the local backup is stored before it is pushed to the remote.
 The local storage is also used to create diff chunks.
-If btrfs snapshots are used, then they are stored here as well.
+If using a btrfs filesystem then the btrfs snapshots are stored here as well.
+Beak will use a snapshot and recreate the old _beakfs_ from that snapshot instead of storing the _beakfs_ files.
+Thus saving disk space.

 `.beak/cache` stores downloaded chunks when you mount remote _backup directories_ or mount them all using the history command.
+You can clean the cache at any time when you are not mounting or otherwise executing a beak command.

 `.beak/history` is the default location to place the _point in time_ history, if `beak history work:` is invoked without a target directory.